 So I’m reading IMC The Next Generation by Professor Don E. Schultz, the father of integrated marketing communications.
 This seminal book offers some good approaches to marketing management, such as value-based customer segmentation and goals-based budgeting, with a large side-order of raw naiveté, the nonsensical customer-centric marketing mix.

 But what inspired me to write this isn’t Schultz’s ivory tower myopia but his Golden Arches slam on pages 167-168:

 “On any given day, 11 percent of McDonald’s customers are dissatisfied.
 About 70 percent of dissatisfied customers are further dissatisfied with the way their complaint is handled.
 More than half of all dissatisfied customers visit McDonald’s less frequently as a result and tell as many as ten other people about their unsatisfactory experience… While the company is still a fast-food giant, it loses an estimated $750 million a year as a result of this marcom inconsistency.
 Even for McDonald’s, that’s a lot of money.”

 And that statement is a lot of bull…

 Now, I’m no fan of McDonald’s, but it’s not because I’m dissatisfied with their service — I’m actually impressed by McD’s clockwork operations and consistency.
-I just happened to see the documentary Super Size Me, and I’m not interested in putting any McD products in my mouth.
+I just happened to see the documentary Super Size Me, and I’m not interested in putting any McD products in my body.

 But I will defend the chain against superficial thinking.
 Schultz’s “estimate” (not proof) that McD’s loses three-quarters of a billion dollars annually because it dissatisfies 11% of its customers is not only a hasty assumption, it could be completely wrong.
 Why?
 Because he fails to ask the key question: